-With films like “Unplanned”, an unhinged drama fuelled by dangerously vigorous support from Catholic extremist believers, religion turns into a taboo.
+Due to the films such as Unplanned (2019), an unhinged drama fueled by dangerously vigorous support from Catholic extremist believers, religion turns into a taboo.
 It’s like handling explosives made from shady materials – you never know where and when it’s gonna tear you into pieces.

-The bearded man’s image dissolves after the prologue.
-In a blink of an eye, the focus shifts to Gal (Teri Wyble) – a skinny, short-hair blonde with a haggard look.
-Gal finds remedy in booze and drugs, and when her detuned life seems to reach a definite dead end, her father calls to pass on rather disturbing information.
+The bearded man’s image dissolves swiftly after the prologue.
+In a blink of an eye, the focus shifts to Gal (Teri Wyble) – a skinny, short-hair blonde with a haggard, rebel look.
+Gal finds remedy in booze and drugs, and when her detuned life seems to reach a definite dead end, her father calls to pass on rather disturbing news.

 An essential part of this story is based on the duality of understanding resurrection as a concept.
 Gal grows bitter, and uninterested in any emotional reimbursement her father craves to offer.
-However, her father’s the only close person she has, therefore he’s the hand ready to help revive her dying light.
+However, that man’s also the only close person she has, therefore he’s the hand ready to help revive “the dying light”.
 Gal’s cold heart melts, and the need to bond with the estranged father grows stronger as she understands his good intentions and change.
 Pop, as referred to in the entire film, has also the parental responsibility to keep.
 But for him, rebuilding the family ties comes along with reinventing the value of faith for Gal.

 Lost Bayou (2019)